-Alternatively, immunoassays can be used to isolate a specific molecule then a separation system is needed.
-When the isolation is achieved by magnetic separation using a magnetic particle it is called a magneto-actuated immunoassay.
-The most common particle used in these assays is made of a core of magnetite that is coated with a biologically compatible material, and chemically modified by the attachment of antibodies.
-However, before designing a magnetic particle for an immunoassay one must decide which type of immunoassay best fits the goals of the experiment.
+Alternatively, immunoassays can be used to isolate a specific molecule.
+This can be done by magnetic separation using a magnetic particle.
+This kind of immunoassay is called a magneto-actuated immunoassay.
+Commonly, these assays use a particle with a core of magnetite that is coated with a biologically compatible material, and chemically modified by the attachment of antibodies.
+However, before designing a magnetic particle for an immunoassay you must decide what type of immunoassay best fits the aims of the experiment.

-Five types of immunoassay
+How many types of immunoassay are there?

 - Radioimmunoassay (RIA)